agroome/asm-tone-xfer/README.md

-# asm_tone_xfer
+# asm_sync

-Transfer assets and tags from asm to tone
+Transfer assets and tags from Tenable.asm to Tenable.io

+This is alpha code for example purposes only.
+Documentation to follow.
+This is provided under an MIT license and not supported by Tenable.